 (2) Clinical potency.
-The immunogenic effect (i.e., sero-conversion less than 1: 4 to 1: 8 or greater) shall be demonstrated in at least 90 percent of each of five groups of measles susceptible individuals, each group receiving vaccine with the protive for the presboth avian and culture methods.

-from one of the five consecutive lots of vaccine which were used to qualify the vaccine for license, and each of which shall have met the safety standards prescribed in these regulations.
+The immunogenic effect (i.e., sero-conversion less § 610.12 of this c than 1: 4 to 1: 8 or greater) shall be demonstrated in at least 90 percent of each of five groups of measles susceptible individuals, each group receiving vaccine tive for the pression of the second second from one of the five consecutive lots of vaccine which were used to qualify the vaccine for license, and each of which shall have met the safety standards prescribed in these regulations.
 The dose of vaccine shall be no greater than that which was demonstrated to be safe pursuant to subparagraph (1) of this paragraph and the vaccine shall be used under comparable conditions.

 (g) Types of tissue culture preparation permissible.
 Measles Virus Vaccine, Inactivated, shall be produced only in primary cell tissue culture.
-Continuous line cells shall not be used and shall not be introduced into vaccine production
+Continuous line cells shall not be used and shall not be introduced into vaccine production areas.